ARCLeeds/arcleeds.github.io/blog/_posts/2021-02-09-RSEshowcaseRAMPUA.md

   To aid with this we initially used the [Teams feature](https://github.com/team) within GitHub organisations but more on that in [6.](./#6-making-the-most-out-of-github-repository-tools)

 #### 4. Repository organisation
+  Getting the organisation of a project right is crucial to making your work reproducible and more than anything else good for your own sanity as you embark on writing your code.
+With this project being a mix of Python and R we took a decision early on to create two separate code repositories: one for the [Python code](https://github.com/Urban-Analytics/RAMP-UA) and one for the [R package](https://github.com/Urban-Analytics/rampuaR).
+Both of these repositories follow the standard templates for packages in their respective languages although adapted for the specifics of this particular projects.
+Imposing these structures early was an important step to ensure the code is as accessible as possible and to avoid duplication with developers working asynchronously on the project.

 #### 5. Environment specification
+  A core pillar of ensuring everyone in the team was able to work on the project from their own setup was to ensure a project environment specification.
+There's plenty of tools available for managing this but due to its widespread use in the Python community we opted for [`conda`](https://docs.conda.io/en/latest/).
+This allows all researchers to work on the project within a specific environment where all package versions are the same so we can ensure consistent behaviour of the model.
+It also allows us to provide a file within the repository that includes that specification so that anyone can recreate the environment on their own setup.
+This wasn't without hurdles, in particular ensuring we could run the model on all operating systems, due to particular packages we still currently haven't got the python/R version of the model working on Windows, although the OpenCL model implementation does work on Windows.

 #### 6. Making the most out of GitHub repository tools